-If after an investigation the Honor Council President and Council advisor determine that there is sufficient evidence to warrant a formal hearing, the President will send official notification to the accused that a hearing will be scheduled.
-The Vice President will arrange any details necessary for conducting the hearing, including reserving rooms where the witness(es) and the accused may be placed during the hearing.
-The Vice President will also inform the members of the hearing panel, accused, and the witness(es) as to the date, place, and time of the hearing; however, the accused student is responsible for arranging the attendance of the character witness.
+If after an investigation the Honor Council president and Honor Council advisor determine that there is sufficient evidence to warrant a formal hearing, the president will send official notification to the accused that a hearing will be scheduled.
+The vice president will arrange any details necessary for conducting the hearing, including reserving rooms where the witness(es) and the accused may be placed during the hearing.
+The vice president will also inform the members of the hearing panel, accused, and the witness(es) as to the date, place, and time of the hearing.
 The hearing should not be held earlier than seventy-two (72) hours after the investigator has met initially with the accused unless an earlier time is agreed to by the accused.